xiaoshuangLi/create-react-file/README.md

 # create-react-file
-Use comman line to create component or something else
+Use command line to create component or something else

 ## Installation